Do I think it’s wise for you to pay off your mortgage early?

 Good Reasons Why You SHOULDN’T Pay Off Your Mortgage Early

-If, for example, your employer matches you dollar-for-dollar on the first three percent of your contributions to your 401(k) plan, then you’re throwing away free money.
+If your employer matches you dollar-for-dollar on the first 3% of your contributions to your 401(k) plan, then you’re throwing away free money.
 If he matches even half that amount, then you’re still passing on a sure-fire 50% return on your money.
 Opportunities like that don’t come up too often.
 Take advantage of them when you can.

-2. You have other debt that accrues at a higher interest rate than your home loan.
+2. You have debt at a higher rate than your mortgage.

 3. You have yet to establish an emergency fund equal to at least three months of living expenses.